-To be eligible for undergraduate graduation honors, a student must have earned at least 64 semester hours for a Bachelor of Arts degree at Lindsey Wilson.
+BA/BS/ BSN Degrees: To be eligible for undergraduate graduation honors, a student must have earned at least 64 semester hours for bachelor degrees at Lindsey Wilson.
 In addition, all course work required for the degree in question must be completed.
-Special honors are awarded to Masters Degree students at the time of graduation in recognition of demonstrated scholarship.

-Special honors are awarded at the time of graduation in recognition of demonstrated scholarship based on all academic work and on the following cumulative grade point averages:
+Special honors are awarded at the time of graduation in recognition of demonstrated scholarship based on the following cumulative overall and cumulative LWC grade point averages: 3.50-3.69 Cum Laude (with distinction)

-- 3.50-3.69 Cum Laude (with distinction) - 3.70-3.89 Magna Cum Laude (with high distinction) - 3.90-4.00 Summa Cum Laude (with highest distinction)
+- 3.70-3.89 Magna Cum Laude (with high distinction) - 3.90-4.00 Summa Cum Laude (with highest distinction)